-Performance Goal Results Measure FY 2022 Results 1) Public-Private Partnerships ACUS will leverage its public-private partnerships to enhance collaboration and cooperation.
+Performance Goal Results Measure FY 2023 Results 1) Public-Private Partnerships ACUS will leverage its public-private partnerships to enhance collaboration and cooperation.
 Partnerships with private institutions, universities, and other federal agencies to aid in the development and implementation of ACUS recommendations and projects.
 ACUS continued to regularly work with federal agencies to implement its recommendations.
 That included direct outreach to agencies, participation in agency events, and commenting on proposed rules.
-ACUS continued to promote a recommendation encouraging agencies to promote greater collaboration in creating public-private partnerships and enhanced its existing MAX.gov page to facilitate such collaboration.
-ACUS continued to work with the Partnership for Public Service as part of its Federal Innovation Council to improve innovation in federal procedures.
-ACUS hosted several meetings of two interagency bodies-the Roundtable on AI in Federal Agencies and the Council on Federal Agency Adjudication-both of which have consultative groups made up of private-sector experts.
-ACUS is planning a new Roundtable on State Innovations in Administrative Procedure, through which ACUS will work with public officials and private-sector experts to identify innovative state-and local-government practices that federal agencies may wish to consider.
+ACUS hosted several meetings of two interagency bodies-the Roundtable on AI in Federal Agencies, and the Council on Federal Agency Adjudication-both of which have consultative groups made up of private-sector experts.
+ACUS convened a working group of agency officials and members of the public to draft and publish model rules that agencies can use to develop their rules governing representatives in adjudicative proceedings.
 2) International Cooperation ACUS will engage in activities that promote better collaboration between U.S. and foreign regulatory agencies, and educate foreign counterparts about how to improve their administrative procedures.
 Outreach and education to foreign counterparts; recommendations, collaborations and events that establish best practices for enhancing cooperation between the U.S. Government and its foreign counterparts, particularly in the area of regulation.
-ACUS assisted State Department officials in completing a G20 questionnaire focused on anticorruption education and public participation.
-Information about ACUS's mission and work were included in the completed questionnaire, which was shared with foreign counterparts.
+ACUS launched a new project that will examine federal agencies' experiences with international regulatory cooperation since adoption of Executive Order 13609 in 2012.
+The project will include workshops with agency officials, a public forum, and a report.
 3) Alternative Dispute Resolution (ADR) ACUS will review current ADR programs, identify potential improvements, and educate stakeholders about the benefits of ADR techniques.
 Programs and activities that promote the use of ADR in government.
-ACUS published a report surveying ADR practices across the federal government.
-ACUS also held several meetings of its ADR Advisory Group and established a working group with the Federal Mediation and Conciliation Service to develop model materials for use in agency ADR programs.
+Building on a 2021 report surveying ADR practices across the federal government, ACUS maintains an ADR Advisory Group and, with the Federal Mediation and Conciliation Service, co-leads a working group to develop model materials for use in agency ADR programs.

 4) Best Practices ACUS will identify and/or develop best practices in government and share that information with agencies, or train agencies how to adopt the best practices.
 Recommendations and/or reports that promote adoption of best practices that produce cost savings, increased efficiency, or increased fairness; recognition of agencies that develop innovative best practices.
-ACUS issued eight recommendations to federal agencies that offer a variety of best practices designed to improve the efficiency and fairness of rulemaking and adjudicative programs and to promote greater disclosure with respect to important agency practices, including, among others, ethical and efficient use of contractors in rulemaking, improving public notice of important regulatory developments, the use of chatbots and virtual assistants to provide legal guidance to the public, and improving public access to agency proceeding and materials.
+ACUS issued seven recommendations to federal agencies that offer a variety of best practices designed to improve the efficiency and fairness of rulemaking and adjudicative programs and to promote greater disclosure with respect to important agency practices, including, among others, the use of precedential decision making in adjudication; the development and use of regulatory enforcement manuals; the public availability of settlement agreements in enforcement proceedings; and the use of technology in rulemaking, adjudication, and retrospective review of agency rules. -- --- ---